Leaflet: information for the user

 Gotaric contains lactose and sodium

-Gotaric tablets contain lactose (a type of sugar).
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+Gotaric film-coated tablets contain lactose (a type of sugar).
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Gout

-Gotaric is marketed in film-coated tablets of 80 mg and 120 mg.
-Your doctor will prescribe the most suitable dose.
+Gotaric is available in 80 mg and 120 mg film-coated tablets.
+Your doctor will prescribe the most suitable dose for you.

 Continue taking Gotaric every day, even if you no longer have gout attacks.